dewaxyz/SQL_Dorking_HL/README.md

 How to use this tool

 Example dork: page.php?id=
-Note:never put inurl: or something like that
+Note:never put "inurl:" or something like that
-     just put the page link only like that example
+     just put the page link only

 $ python dorkhunter.py